isabella232/rtos-docs-pr.it-it/rtos-docs/netx/chapter4.md

 ## <a name="nx_udp_enable"></a>nx_udp_enable

-Abilita componente UDP di NetX
+Abilitare il componente UDP di NetX

 ### <a name="prototype"></a>Prototipo